 Family and friends can be helpful to assist with your level of need at the time of discharge, including driving you home.
 If you live alone, you may want to have family/friend stay overnight upon discharge.

 If you do not meet these goals, we will help you make arrangements for Rehab or Skilled Nursing Facility.
 At the facility, you will receive nursing, physical therapy, and occupational therapy.
 The average length of stay is 7 to 10 days.
 A social worker will assist you to select a facility.
 If you anticipate a need prior to admission, you may contact facilities to ask questions or schedule a tour.
 Please consider options prior to admission.
 Consider Monroe County facilities or research areas in your community.
-Please refer to Rehab Facility Checklist for suggested questions.

 Please check with your insurance carrier to see if you have Rehab or Skilled Nursing Facility coverage.
 All patients must have a need for Rehab or Skilled Nursing Facility placement, which is determined after your surgery.